maqsoftware/MAQTextAnalyticsSDK/README.md

 $ response_df = pd.DataFrame(response.json(), columns = ['KeyPhrase','Score','Similar'])
 ````

+## Use NLP capabilities in Power BI
+### 1. Prerequisites
+1. API Endpoint and API Key from step 1 in [Getting Started with SDK](#getting-started-with-sdk)
+2. Load data with text-based column in Power BI desktop

+### 2. Create a parameter
+1. Go to Power Query editor by right clicking on any table in your Power BI report and selecting **Edit query**
+2. Select the **New Parameter** option from the dropdown menu of **Manage Parameters** in the **Home** tab
+3. Name the parameter as **API Key**
+4. Check the required option to make the API Key a required parameters
+5. Select **Text** in **Type** dropdown
+6. Enter your **API Key** in the **Current Value** text-box and click on OK

+### 3. Define Custom Function
+In Power BI Desktop, make sure you're still in the Query Editor window.
+If you aren't, select the Home ribbon, and in the **External data** group, click **Edit Queries**.

+Now, in the **Home** ribbon, in the **New Query** group, open the **New Source** drop-down menu and select **Blank Query**.

+A new query, initially named `Query1`, appears in the Queries list.
+Double-click this entry and name it `AnalyzeSentiment`.

+Now, in the **Home** ribbon, in the **Query** group, click **Advanced Editor** to open the Advanced Editor window.
+Delete the code that's already in that window and paste in the following code.

+   1. Analyze Sentiment
+      ```FSharp
+      // Returns sentiment score of the input text (endpoint as text, text as text) as number => let

+         // Use first 5000 characters from the input text jsonText = Text.FromBinary(Json.FromValue(Text.Start(Text.Trim(text), 5000))),

+         // Build JSON body as required by the endpoint jsonBody = "{ ""data"": [ { ""id"": ""0"", ""text"": " & jsonText & " } ] }",

+         // Convert JSON body to binary content bytesBody = Text.ToBinary(jsonBody),

+         // Create request header using API Key headers = [#"APIKey" = #"API Key"],

+         // Invoke REST API using endpoint, header and conte bytesResponse = Web.Contents(endpoint, [Headers=headers, Content=bytesBody]),

+         // Convert to JSON response
+         jsonResponse = Json.Document(bytesResponse),

+         // Store sentiment score from the JSON response sentimentScore = jsonResponse{0}[sentiment]

+      in sentimentScore
+      ```

+   2. Extract Key Phrase
+      ```FSharp
+      // Returns key phrases from the text in a comma-separated list (endpoint as text, text as text, keyphraseCount as number, diversityThreshold as number, aliasThreshold as number) as text => let

+         // Use first 5000 characters from the input text jsonText = Text.FromBinary(Json.FromValue(Text.Start(Text.Trim(text), 5000))),

+         // Build JSON body as required by the endpoint jsonBody = "{ ""text"": " & jsonText & ", ""keyphrases_count"": " & Number.ToText(keyphraseCount) & ", ""diversity_threshold"": " & Number.ToText(diversityThreshold) & ", ""alias_threshold"": " & Number.ToText(aliasThreshold) & "}",

+         // Convert JSON body to binary content bytesBody = Text.ToBinary(jsonBody),

+         // Create request header using API Key headers = [#"APIKey" = #"API Key"],

+         // Invoke REST API using endpoint, header and conte bytesResponse = Web.Contents(endpoint, [Headers=headers, Content=bytesBody]),

+         // Convert to JSON response
+         jsonResponse = Json.Document(bytesResponse),

+         // Extract KeyPhrase from array of documents and create a list of Key Phrases keyphraseList = List.Transform(jsonResponse, each _[KeyPhrase]),

+         // Store KeyPhrase as comma separated text keyphrases = Text.Combine(keyphraseList, ", ")

+      in keyphrases
+      ```

+   3. Scrub PII Data
+      ```FSharp
+      // Scrubs PII data from the input text
+      (endpoint as text, text as text, entityList as text) as text => let

+         // Use first 5000 characters from the input text jsonText = Text.FromBinary(Json.FromValue(Text.Start(Text.Trim(text), 5000))),

+         // Build JSON body as required by the endpoint jsonBody = "{ ""data"": " & jsonText & ", ""entity_list"": """ & entityList & """}",

+         // Convert JSON body to binary content bytesBody = Text.ToBinary(jsonBody),

+         // Create request header using API Key headers = [#"APIKey" = #"API Key"],

+         // Invoke REST API using endpoint, header and conte bytesResponse = Web.Contents(endpoint, [Headers=headers, Content=bytesBody]),

+         // Convert to JSON response
+         jsonResponse = Json.Document(bytesResponse),

+         // Store scrubbed text from the JSON response scrubbedText = jsonResponse[scrubbed_text]

+      in scrubbedText
+      ```

+### 3. Use the custom function
+Now you can use the custom function to analyze sentiment, extract key phrase and scrub PII data from your text data and store them in a new column in the table.

+In Power BI Desktop, in the Query Editor window, switch back to the query which consists your text data.
+Select the Add Column ribbon.
+In the General group, click Invoke Custom Function.
+The Invoke Custom Function dialog appears.

+1. Analyze Sentiment
+   In New column name, enter `Sentiment Score`.
+In Function query, select the custom function you created, `AnalyzeSentiment`.

+   A new field appears in the dialog, `endpoint`.
+Select the dropdown below endpoint header and select `Text`.
+Enter the endpoint URL in the field next to dropdown.
+The `text` field is asking which column we want to use to provide values for the text parameter of the Sentiment Analysis API.
+Select the column which consists of text data from the drop-down menu.

+2. Extract Key Phrase
+   In New column name, enter `Key Phrases`.
+In Function query, select the custom function you created, `ExtractKeyPhrase`.

+   A new field appears in the dialog, `endpoint`.
+Select the dropdown below endpoint header and select `Text`.
+Enter the endpoint URL in the field next to dropdown.
+The `text` field is asking which column we want to use to provide values for the text parameter of the Key Phrase Extraction API.
+Select the column which consists of text data from the drop-down menu.
+Enter the following values:
+   - `keyphraseCount`: Count of Key Phrases to return
+   - `diversityThreshold`: Value of Diversity Threshold can be between 0 and 1.
+More the score, more different/diverse the keyphrases are.
+Less the score, more duplicate the keyphrases are
+   - `aliasThreshold`: Value of Alias Threshold can be between 0 and 1.
+Similarity threshold for Alias/Similar Keyphrase with Top Key Phrase [Similar Column in Output].
+More the value, more accurate the keyphrases are in top key-phrase [Similar Column in Output]

+3. Scrub PII Data
+   In New column name, enter `Scrubbed Data`.
+In Function query, select the custom function you created, `ScrubPIIData`.

+   A new field appears in the dialog, `endpoint`.
+Select the dropdown below endpoint header and select `Text`.
+Enter the endpoint URL in the field next to dropdown.
+The `text` field is asking which column we want to use to provide values for the text parameter of the Scrub PII Data API.
+Select the column which consists of text data from the drop-down menu.
+Enter the following:
+   - `entityList`: Comma separated list of entities (Refer to **List of Supported Entities** section above)

 ## Limit Tracking in API
 In the free trial subscription, the API Key has a default quota of 500 batch calls.
 In a single batch call for Sentiment Analysis, you can send maximum 25 documents.
 Each batch call, irrespective of the how many documents it processes, counts as a single call.
 For Key Phrase Extraction and PII Scrubber each batch call can send maximum 1 document.